Shadlock0133/music-vibes/README.md

 Created mostly to play around with qdot's excellent `buttplug` and my own `audio-capture` crate.

-Features two modes: Tui and Gui with Gui being the default.
-Run with `--help` for more usage info.

 Current implementation of cutoff filter is "sharp", that is, it will jump from zero to above set `min` value, with no smoothing, so be careful with that.